AyushMahajan-WD/mern-ecommerce-devops/README.md

     VITE_BACKEND_URL=/api

-After changes run "docker compose up"
+After changes run "docker compose up"</h4>

 <h2>For Production use Dockerfile.prod and docker-compose-prod.yml</h2>
-For prod,Ignore frontend .env and for real deployment use real TOKENS and KEYS
+<h4></h4>For prod,Ignore frontend .env and for real deployment use real TOKENS and KEYS </h4
+>